 - 2.1.
 The IRB recognizes that an important aspect of a university education is for students to engage in innovative classroom projects assigned by their Course Instructor (CI).
 The IRB recognizes that many of these student classroom projects involving human subjects pose little to no risk to participants and do not meet the definition of research.
-Therefore, such projects do not warrant individual review by the IRB.
-The IRB will instead grant a general classroom approval of "not research" or "not human subject research" determination for these student classroom projects based on the CI submission of the classroom project. - 2.2.
+Therefore, such projects do not warrant individual review by the IRB to ensure the protection of the human subjects.
+The IRB will instead grant a general classroom approval of "not research" or "not human subject research" determination for these student classroom projects. - 2.2.
 Protocols that present enhanced risk to the human subject participants or other individuals outside the classroom, or those that are intended to create new knowledge or that lead to scholarly publication, will not qualify for general student classroom approval.
-These projects will instead warrant individual review by the IRB and/or ORIO to ensure the protection of human subjects.
-(See also HRPP 008 Determination of Activities Requiring IRB Review)
+These projects will instead warrant individual review by the IRB and/or ORIO.